 Rotate Shoes or Add an Insole

-You can also rotate several pairs of shoes to stretch out that 300-500 miles over a longer period of time.
-Giving your shoes a day off can allow them to air out and also allows the cushioning to spring back into place.
-Walking on a fresh pair of shoes every day can give you more cushioning and more support.
+A great way to extend the life of your shoes is to buy more than one pair of shoes and rotate them every day.
+This can stretch out that 300-500 miles over a longer period of time and allows you to take advantage of sales or volume discounts to save money.
+Giving your shoes a day off can allow them to air out and also allows the cushioning to spring back into place for more support.
 You can also try slightly different fits and colors which can give you subtle variations depending on your mood and condition each day.

-Insoles can often wear out faster than your soles, which can cause cushioning to be reduced.
+Insoles can often wear out faster than your soles, which can cause the cushioning of your shoes to be reduced.
 If you’ve examined your soles and they’re not worn out, adding some new insoles can make your old shoes feel almost new again!

 Your Shoes Should Make You Happy!

 Fit and feel is most important, but try to find a pair that makes you happy and fits your style!
 You’re more likely to wear your brand new walking shoes if they look good on you.
 Putting looks over fit is a major mistake, but there are plenty of great walking shoes in different shapes and colors.
+Choosing a neutral color, like black, brown or dark blue can fit many types of outfits and situations.
+Other people prefer colorful shoes that stand out and make a statement.
+Take the time to find a style and color that you’ll be happy to wear every day.
 When your walking shoes fit well and look great, you’ll walk more and feel great!